 Are data scientists the only ones needing to understand these technologies?
 No, it’s extremely valuable to both marketing and CX teams to gain an understanding of these tools.
 Every company has unique needs depending on CX goals and business objectives.
 Teams need to make a well-informed decision and understand which tools are most useful to their business, which will essentially lead to more accurate decision-making and a customer-first approach.

 Now, are people rushing to adopt these new AI technologies for CX?
-In Gartner´s 2018 Enterprise AI survey, it was revealed that businesses that are already deploying AI, 26% are implementing it to improve customer experience.
+In Gartner´s 2018 Enterprise AI survey, it was revealed that of businesses that are already deploying AI, 26% are implementing it to improve customer experience.
 Although it may not seem urgent to start implementing these technologies right away, it’s important that businesses are aware and start to familiarize themselves with these AI applications.

 A good place to start is mapping out a customer journey and finding the ‘dark spots’.
 These are the areas that could benefit from deeper real-time insights, such as understanding the mood of a customer when they are talking with a chatbot.
 Having these insights will allow you to hand over the conversation to a human based on the customer’s emotion.

 Companies are dealing with an increasing number of interactions happening across multiple channels and devices.
-With customer expectations at an all-time high, it’s not easy to connect all these touch points and deliver an excellent customer.
+With customer expectations at an all-time high, it’s not easy to connect all these touch points and deliver an excellent customer experience.
 AI can help provide rich insights allowing you to get faster, real-time understandings, and optimize the overall customer journey.

 Mobile World Congress (MWC) 2019, the world’s largest exhibition for the mobile industry, welcomed leaders from mobile operators, device manufacturers, technology providers, vendors and more.